 For protected cell companies, the test is applied to each cell or division of the company, not just at the level of the company.

-These companies or funds are exempt from the non-residents Capital Gains Tax charge and need to claim the exemption when reporting the disposal:
+Companies or funds that are exempt from the non-residents Capital Gains Tax charge and can claim the exemption when reporting the disposal include: